Updated January 2020

 Where to Go?

 Most pubs and restaurants make it pretty clear what their main beer is by the signs hanging outside, but there are some where the offering changes regularly and there are so many that hanging signs would make it impractical.
+These places serve beers made by the growing ranks of microbreweries around the Czech Republic as well as from other countries.

 One of the best places to sample a variety of beers is Pivovarsky Klub (Brewery Club) near Florenc, just outside Prague 1 and opposite the international bus station and written up by the New York Times in 2007.
 As well as a menu of hearty Czech classics they have a rotating menu of six draught beers, usually featuring a regular beer from their own microbrewery on Jecna in Prague 2 and five others, typically a dark beer or two, a wheat beer and a fruit flavoured beer.
 If you’re not convinced by one of these, the selection of 240+ different bottled domestic and imported beers that line the walls upstairs should give you enough to choose from.
 It’s a non-smoking place too, which makes it all the more pleasant.
 Can be quite crowded but don’t be shy, you can share a table here.